-An ‘Olla’ is an unglazed ceramic pot, usually terracotta that allows water to slowly permeate through its walls and out into the soil.
+An ‘Olla’ is an unglazed ceramic pot, usually once – fired terracotta, that allows water to slowly permeate through its walls and out into the soil.

-They are usually placed in the garden in between a couple of plants so that more than pone plant can benefit from the moisture.
-You can use them on individual plants too, of course.
+Ollas are usually placed in the garden in between a couple of plants so that more than one plant can benefit from the moisture.

 Installing an Olla is very simple.
 When I used them, I preferred to put them in next to new plants where their roots would go.
 They also work well in new garden beds.

-Ollas only moisten the soil a short distance from their sides.
+Ollas moisten the soil a surprising distance from their sides.
 You’ll probably need a few in your garden but you can be sure that you’ll be using the same technique as generations of traditional Mexican farmers.
 That’s not a bad thing, is it?